Click the link above if you are not automatically redirected in 10 seconds.

 Once you are finished making modifications, you can execute the Pre Flight Test, equivalent of the Nagios -v command, to provide options for controlling your production configuration.
 This will verify the configuration and will write the updated Nagios configuration files into a Workspace Directory.
 At this point your current Nagios configuration has not been affected providing you the opportunity to view and manually manipulate the configuration files.

 nagios/etc directory) and also initiates an automatic backup in a separate backup directory.
-Commit then performs a Nagios restart, activating the Monarch configuration.
+A Commit operation performs a Nagios restart, activating the configuration.

 Host and service templates